taskcluster/passwordstore-garbage/README.md

 fingerprint as above, then sign and trust the key.
 Note that the key id in the error message is not the same as the fingerprint!

+If you find that this is your own key, use `--edit-key` to edit the key and set its trust level to "ultimate".
+Any key for which you have the secret key should have ultimate trust.

 ## ..add a new person to the team